MASTER OF LAWS (LL.M.)

-Tuition for the on-campus Organizational Ethics and Compliance program in the 2018-19 academic year is $1,400 per credit.
-Students enrolled in 6 or more credits a semester will be assessed a technology fee of $115.50/semester and a student activity fee of $72.50/semester.
-The technology fee is reduced to $57/semester if enrolled in less than 6 credits per semester, students will be assessed a technology fee of $60 per term, a student activity fee of $80 per term, and a health fee of $30 per term.
+The estimated tuition for the on-campus Organizational Ethics and Compliance program in the 2022-23 academic year is $1,576 per credit.
+Students enrolled in 6 or more credits per semester will be assessed a technology fee of $120 per term, a student activity fee of $80 per term, and a health fee of $60 per term.
+If enrolled in fewer than 6 credits per semester, students will be assessed a technology fee of $60 per term, a student activity fee of $80 per term, and a health fee of $30 per term.

 Our Admissions Committee thoroughly reviews every application to understand the strengths, skills and unique potential of each prospective student.
 All information you submit is considered, and we encourage you to be thorough and straight forward.
 We want to make sure that the University of St. Thomas School of Law is a good fit for you, and that you are a good fit for the School of Law.

 You must hold a Juris Doctor from an ABA-accredited law school or be enrolled in a J.D. program at an ABA-accredited law school to be eligible for admission into the LL.M. in Organizational Ethics and Compliance program.

 A completed application for the LL.M. in Organizational Ethics and Compliance will include:

 - official academic transcript(s) from all colleges and universities attended,

 - two letters of recommendation (no more than four),